 Dr Kate Carter is a Senior Lecturer in Architecture, Technology and Environment joining ESALA in 2011.
-Teaching in the Masters and Undergraduate Architecture programmes, she is a course leader for Architectural Technology Research and Technology and Environment Principles.
-She also contributes to Professional Practice courses and the integration of technology in the design studios.
+She teaches in the Masters and Undergraduate Architecture programmes.

 Kate qualified as an architect while working in practice after studying at Duncan of Jordanstone College of Art, Dundee.
 She was awarded the Richard Lay Fellowship in 2001 for her PhD in sustainability and social housing at Heriot-Watt University, Edinburgh.

 Kate teaches on the Masters and Undergraduate Architecture Programmes with a focus on technology, environment and sustainability.
 She is Course Organiser for Architectural Technology Research, guiding students to explore innovative materials, environment and processes that contribute to reducing the Climate Emergency.
 She also leads the Design Project for the MSc in Advanced Sustainable Design.